chazzka/clanekforest/clanek.md

 The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given observations.
 This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.

-Basic step: The only vertex *v* is a root of a binary tree.
+Basic step: The only vertex *v* is a trivial binary tree.

 In each construction step, the random feature's range is obtained.
 The splint point $S$ is obtained as the middle of the range $r=\langle R_s, R_e\rangle$ as in (6).